carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 ### Machine Learning

-Instead, with machine learning the humans do not bother to try and find and apply rules.
+Instead, with machine learning humans do not bother to try and find and apply rules.
 Instead, the computer finds its own rules.
 You start with a large dataset of known examples of the task we are trying to do.
 So in this case, 60,000 examples of handwritten digits, each one the same size.
-With this data set, it is labelled by a human and so every digit is "known".
+With this data set, it is labeled by a human and so every digit is "known".
 This becomes the training data set for the machine.
 When given a new, unknown example, the machine can look through the known examples to find the groups that the new digit most likely fits within.

 There are more complexities than this brief description, but machine learning fundamentally works this way.
 For all sorts of tasks, "big data" is becoming critical for machine learning.

-The machine does not "understand" the task, or know what handwriting is, the criteria for the solution is to match what the human labeller would classify the handwritten digit.
+The machine does not "understand" the task, or know what handwriting is, the criteria for the solution is to match what the human labeler would classify the handwritten digit.

 Machine learning is already changing the way the world works.
 We can design novel architecture and quickly and cheaply ensure it will be structurally sound; your iPhone will find all photos of your kids with only a few examples; we can optimal driving directions within seconds, taking into account the current and predicted road conditions.
-It really is amazing, and only possible through breakthrough and year-on-year advances in principles, algorithms, and computer hardware.
+It really is amazing, and only possible through breakthroughs and year-on-year advances in principles, algorithms, and computer hardware.

 # Summary